mze-runner/amn-store/README.md

 app.use(store.init);
 ```

-> Please note `store.init` must be put into middleware chain before your routers
+> Please note `store.init` must be put into middleware chain before your routers.

 ## Usage